Translate / Traduire / Übersetzen / Tłumaczyć / Išversti / Tulkot / Traducir

 Following the half term holiday we will also embark on our final DT project of the year as we design, sew and embellish our own bunting, with inspiration taken from African colours, animals prints and art.

 We want all of our children to foster a deep love of reading so please enjoy this journey with them by reading with and to your child, immersing them in sharing favourite stories, talking to them about what they are reading and reading a wide range of fiction, poetry and non fiction to them so that they can broaden their vocabulary and understanding.

 We will be arranging a parent's meeting early in the autumn term to explain about our reading strategies and how you can support your child on their reading adventures.

 We would ask that all children read to an adult at home at least three times at week and to record this in their reading diaries.
 Ask your child to tell you about the book to check they are understanding what they are reading not just decoding words.
 If you are able to do this every day just for a few minutes you will be amazed how much your children will benefit from this.
 At school we read to the class daily right across the curriculum and teach your child to develop their reading skills so they are able to develop their comprehension skills through class and small group discussions and also differentiated guided reading sessions.
 We also wish to foster a genuine love of reading and regularly change the selection of books the children can choose to read in school.

-As well as a school de-codable reading book, over the next few weeks, we will be sending home some individual words for your child to practise which will aid their sight vocabulary when they come across these words in their books.
+As well as a school de-codable reading book, and a reading for pleasure book, we will be sending home some individual words for your child to practise which will aid their sight vocabulary when they come across these words in their books.